 Breckenridge has a thriving art community.
 Our mountain community is packed with artists who find passion in their surroundings – of course, it’s not hard to be inspired here.
 Take a self-guided walking tour through the art district to see community art and installations, or create your own art by signing up for a class with BreckCreate.
 If your interests include listening to the beat, check BreckMusic’s concert schedule or plan a night out that features a local band performance.
 You can also kick back and relax at a Breckenridge Backstage Theatre performance or explore the unknown on a ghost or history tour around town.

 Hygge (pronounced HOO-ga) is a Danish and Norwegian word for coziness and comfort, the good things in life that bring about wellness and contentment.
 You’ve likely seen the buzzword blanketing books and listicles, on candles, pillows and knitted everything.
 This warm and fuzzy Nordic notion is about simple pleasures—from sipping tea with an old friend to connecting with your kids over a fairy-tale.
 While your here, embrace Hygge and cozy up next to the best fireplaces in town, sip hot cocoa, or visit the best Breckenridge shops, destinations and experiences to help you tap into hygge this season.

 7. Ski/Snowboard at Breckenridge Ski Resort!

 The last recommendation on this list is the most obvious one, but it still needs to be emphasized.
-Breckenridge Ski Resort is the annual host of the Dew Tour for a reason: It’s one of the biggest and best ski resorts in the country.
-With peak 6 recently added, we now are home to five peaks, totaling 2,908 acres of ski-able terrain.
+Breckenridge Ski Resort was the host of Dew Tour for the last decade for a reason: It’s one of the biggest and best ski resorts in the country.
+Boasting five peaks, the tallest chairlift in North America, a record-winning park and terrain for every level, Breckenridge is hard to beat.